10 June 2020, 20:29

 Until now, reducing global emissions through innovative sustainable measures has been a pipe dream that seemed ideal, but actually unattainable.
 Now, however, we have seen with our own eyes the healing effects of reduced emissions.
 We know that the results are real and tangible.
 This should drive us like never before to make changes to our traditional economic practices.
 By implementing widespread sustainable and innovative practices, a thriving environment and economy could potentially co-exist.

 Sustainable practices can be implemented in small and large ways.
 Communities and individuals can reduce their personal carbon footprint by implementing sustainable urban planning, increasing public transit use, and by investing in green homes and development.
 Nations and corporations can reduce emissions from production and development by utilizing renewable energy sources and advanced technologies.
-For example, Target has outfitted 300 of their facilities with and will outfit 200 more in 2020, all of which will decrease the emissions of the company.
-Advanced smokestack filters can also be used to from smoke before releasing it into the environment.
+For example, Target has outfitted 300 of their facilities with solar panels and will outfit 200 more in 2020, all of which will decrease the emissions of the company.
+Advanced smokestack filters can also be used to remove 90% of pollutants from smoke before releasing it into the environment.
 Through these types of measures, we could see continued positive economic growth, without the negative effects on the environment.

 Want to Go Green?

 One of the other ways I mentioned that individuals can implement sustainable practices was to invest in a green home.
 A green has a smaller carbon footprint than a traditional home due to energy saving technology.
-Green homes are incredibly for residents and are also cost saving, which is an added plus during changing economic times, as we are experiencing now.
+Green homes are incredibly healthy for residents and are also cost saving, which is an added plus during changing economic times, as we are experiencing now.

 * This article contains affiliate links.
 Which means at no additional cost to you, if you click through and make a purchase, Realty Sage may earn revenue.